 Sharekkna storytellers write:

-All the crises of the world are at the moment congregated in 10452 square kilometers.
+All the crises of the world are at the moment congregated in 10452 square kilometres.
 Yes!
-It is inside Lebanon, the littlest and most charming spot on earth, that the world decided to throw their trash and absurdity.
-We had a red flag representing the blood shed for liberation before the 1940.
-Now red epitomizes the blood of 4 million persons who has been bleeding since the 1940.
+It is inside Lebanon, the littlest and most charming spot on earth, where the world decided to throw its trash and absurdity.
+We had a red flag representing the bloodshed for liberation before 1940.
+Now red epitomizes the blood of 4 million persons who have been bleeding since 1940.
 The Beirut Port Explosion is a cherry on top of everything red.
-The sounds of people are roaming inside the heads of each other’s.
+The sounds of people are roaming inside the heads of each other.
 Every single person in Beirut is hurt.

-I live only 2 kilometers away from Beirut Port, in a silent neighborhood that has witnessed a bloody civil war and sectarianism for years, but surged out of the trauma in peace.
+I live only 2 kilometres away from Beirut Port, in a silent neighbourhood that has witnessed a bloody civil war and sectarianism for years but surged out of the trauma in peace.
 I thought that this ended.
 But August 4 awakened everything again.
 On August 4, Beirut trembled under our feet.
 An earthquake for the first moment, Oh no! a seism!
-No a bombardment!
+Not bombardment!
 No!
 Not all of these.
-In Lebanon we’re used to hiding during wars.
+In Lebanon, we’re used to hiding during wars.
 We have shelters and we know where to stand and hide back to back to the walls when there is bombing by whoever.
 We know which is the safest wall to stand behind.
 On August 4, no one could hide.
 There was no place to hide behind.
 There was no wall to side with.
 The floors and the ceilings, the walls and the windows, the doors and the glass, were all exploding inside the houses.
-Like every single person in Beirut, I have been overwhelmed by an acute sense of helplessness and anxiety during seconds as I have watched my home descend in to a war zone and my city fall away to a battle precinct.
+Like every single person in Beirut, I have been overwhelmed by an acute sense of helplessness and anxiety for seconds as I have watched my home descend into a war zone and my city fall away to a battle precinct.
 1 week passed and I don’t remember having lost sleep and appetite and not being able to think about anything else for years on end ever before.

 It was an ominous signal; perhaps a turning point.
 I took a drive to the seaside, to the not-anymore-existing dear Beirut Port, there is nothing.
 I gazed at the sea where the Doulos library boat used to park.
 Nothing but roadblocks, broken pieces of everything, and hardly any protesters.
-Beirut is now the gloomy.
-Speechless, and time this time will never heal.
+Beirut is now gloomy.
+Speechless, and time, this time, will never heal.